Mung beans are kind of magnificent. Ever tried them?

 *Soup highly adapted from the Mung Bean Soup in the book Woman Code by Alisa Vitti.

-*Nutrition information is a rough estimate for 1 of 6 servings without additional sides.
+*Nutrition information is a rough estimate calculated without additional sides.